rte-france/grid2viz/README.md

 agents in root_dir with new versions with the same names)

 In the config.ini of this repo:
- - change the `base_dir` option to your root_dir of data.
+ - `agents_dir` is the path to your agents logs data directory.
- - change the `env_conf_folder` option to the directory that contains the following file :
+ - `env_dir` is the path to the environment configuration directory.
+It contains a single file :
     - coords.csv : The csv file that lists the coordinates of nodes in the network

 Changing this config.ini file will require a restart of the server to update.